Suggested Emphasis: Jesus was innocent, but he was killed.

-Jesus was crucified on a cross like a common criminal.
-While he was on the cross the earth became dark.
+Jesus was crucified on a cross like a common criminal, even though he had never done anything wrong.
+While he was on the cross, the earth became dark.
 The huge curtain in the temple in Jerusalem suddenly ripped in half at the exact moment Jesus died outside the city.
 There was also an earthquake.
 The day of the crucifixion was a terrible day.

-We usually think or the cross in one particular shape but a Roman cross could also be shaped like a T, X, Y, or I. Crucifixion was a Roman means of execution in which the victim was nailed to a cross.
+We usually think of the cross in one particular shape but a Roman cross could also be shaped like a T, X, Y, or I. Crucifixion was a Roman means of execution in which the victim was nailed to a cross.
 Although famous paintings often depict the nail scars in the palms of Jesus’ hands, in actual fact the heavy, wrought iron nails would have been driven through the wrist and the heel bones.
 The person crucified would not be able to breathe in a sagging position so they would have to lift themselves by pushing their feet against the nails.
 If the person lingered then the soldiers would break the legs so that they could not lift and breathe.
 This brought death on more quickly.
 Jesus was already dead when the soldiers came to do this.
 They pierced his side to make sure.
-Only slaves and the basest of criminals and offenders who were not Roman citizens were executed in this manner.
+Only slaves and the worst criminals (like those leading rebellions against Rome) and offenders who were not Roman citizens were executed in this manner.
 It was a true injustice that Jesus was crucified.